utilihive/utilihive-backend-stub-sftp-server/README.md

     @Test
     fun testFile()
       withSftpServer {
-        //code that uploads or deletes the file val exists = existsFile("/directory/file.txt");
+        //code that uploads or deletes the files val path = getPath("/directory/file.txt")
-        //check value of exists variable
+        // now you can test on the path path.exists
+        path.isDirectory
+        path.listDirectoryEntries("*.txt")
       }

-The method returns `true` if the file exists and is not a directory.

 ### Delete all files